jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 ![Table 1 and 2 from InstructGPT paper](https://i.imgur.com/FaRRbCa.png)

 #### Parameter Efficient Fine-tuning
 When we talk about fine-tuning in the above sections, it is assumed that we are updating all of the model parameters.
 While this yields the best performance, it is costly both in terms of compute (need to back propagate over the entire model) and in terms of storage (for each fine-tuned model, you need to store a completely new copy of the parameters).
+For instruction fine-tuning, this is fine, we want maximum performance, but if you then wanted to fine-tune 100 different models for various downstream tasks, then you'd have a problem.

-The most simple approach to this problem is to **only update the head** and **freeze** (i.e. make it untrainable) the rest of the model.
-While this would speed up training and greatly reduce the number of new parameters, it would not perform particularly well since we are losing out on the _deep_ in deep learning.
-We could instead **selectively freeze** specific layers (i.e. freeze all layers except the last 4, or freeze every other layer, or freeze all parameters except multi-head attention parameters), which would help restore the depth.
-As a result this will perform a lot better, but we become a lot less parameter efficient and we lose out on some of those training speed gains.
+The most simple approach to this problem is to **only update the head** and **freeze** (i.e. make untrainable) the rest of the model.
+This would speed up training and greatly reduce the number of new parameters, however it would not perform nearly as well as a full fine-tune (we are lacking the _deep_ in deep learning).
+We could instead **selectively freeze** specific layers (i.e. freeze all layers except the last 4, or freeze every other layer, or freeze all parameters except multi-head attention parameters), which would help restore some of the depth.
+This will perform a lot better, but we become a lot less parameter efficient and reduce our training speed ups.

-Instead, we can utilize **parameter-efficient fine-tuning** methods.
-This is still an active area of research, and there are [lots](https://aclanthology.org/2021.emnlp-main.243.pdf) [of](https://arxiv.org/pdf/2110.07602.pdf) [different](https://arxiv.org/pdf/2101.00190.pdf) [methods](https://arxiv.org/pdf/2103.10385.pdf) [to](https://arxiv.org/pdf/2106.09685.pdf) [choose](https://arxiv.org/pdf/1902.00751.pdf) [from](https://arxiv.org/abs/2205.05638).
+Instead, we can utilize **parameter-efficient fine-tuning** (PEFT) methods.
+PEFT is active area of research, and there are [lots](https://aclanthology.org/2021.emnlp-main.243.pdf) [of](https://arxiv.org/pdf/2110.07602.pdf) [different](https://arxiv.org/pdf/2101.00190.pdf) [methods](https://arxiv.org/pdf/2103.10385.pdf) [to](https://arxiv.org/pdf/2106.09685.pdf) [choose](https://arxiv.org/pdf/1902.00751.pdf) [from](https://arxiv.org/abs/2205.05638).

 As an example, take the [Adapters paper](https://arxiv.org/pdf/1902.00751.pdf).
 In this approach, we add an additional "adapter" layer after the FFN and MHA layers in the transformer block.
 The adapter layer is just a simple 2 layer fully connected neural network, where the input and output dimensions are `n_embd`, and the hidden dimension is smaller than `n_embd`: